gonghaima/algorithm/README.md

 Bubble Sort

+Insertion Sort
+Insertion sort algorithm iterates, consuming one input element each repetition, and growing a sorted output list.
+Each iteration removes one element from the input data, finds the location it belongs within the sorted list, and inserts it there.
+It repeats until no input elements remain.

 Binary Tree
     binary search tree - for every node value in the left is smaller than the value of the node and value at the right is higher than the value of the root.